Who Is This Credit Card Best For?

 - Insurance coverage for trip cancellation, interruption, or delay: Get reimbursed for up to $10,000 per trip in prepaid travel expenses when your trip is cancelled or interrupted for a covered reason.
 For trip delays, you’re covered for up to $500 of expenses.

 United Business Card's Other Features

 - Extended warranties

 - Concierge for booking event tickets, travel, and other services

 J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study ranked Chase fourth among 11 credit card issuers.
-Chase scored 807 out of 1,000 possible points in the study, whereas the national issuer average was 806.
+Power’s 2020 U.S. Small Business Credit Card Satisfaction Study ranked Chase fifth among eight credit card issuers.
+Chase scored 832 points which placed it below the national average of 840.

 Fees for the United Business Card, including the $99 annual fee, are pretty standard for a mid-tier airline card.
 There’s no foreign transaction fee, making this card a good option if you’re traveling outside the U. S.